-The wiggles you see are completely useless for analysis
+The wiggles you see are absolutely completely useless for analysis (the data in memory is OK however)

-(you will learn the technical reasons for this in signal analysis).
+(you will learn the technical reasons for this - known as aliasing - in signal analysis).

-Since we are on a modern computer we can afford to plot all the data

-(so our plot will now legally represent the seismic signal).
+Since we are on a modern computer we can afford to plot all the data (although it is still sub-optimal to do so.
+Our plot will now legally represent the seismic signal).